Sergey-1221/Prometey/README.md

     npm install
     npm run dev

-Then, visit http://localhost:3000 to load the samples
+Then, visit localhost to load the samples